neiljbrown/restassured-example/readme.md

 functional tests for REST APIs in Java.

 REST-assured is a Java library that aims to make it simpler to write out-of-process, functional tests for REST APIs, that are written in Java (or other JVM languages).
-It runs on top of existing Java testing frameworks (JUnit or NUnit), and includes a DSL for building API requests and asserting API responses.
+It runs on top of existing Java testing frameworks (JUnit), and includes a DSL for building API requests and asserting API responses.

 In this example project, REST-assured is used to implement a suite of functional tests for a couple of REST APIs hosted by an imaginary User service that supports creating and retrieving a resource/entity known as a (user) 'realm',